Men's Basketball Coaching Staff

-One of the most well-respected teachers in college basketball, Jim Molinari joined the Nebraska staff in April of 2014, and brings over three decades of Division I coaching experience to Nebraska, including 20 years of head coaching experience.
+One of the most well-respected teachers in college basketball, Jim Molinari is in his second season as an assistant coach at Nebraska.
+Molinari brings over three decades of Division I coaching experience to Nebraska, including 20 years of head coaching experience.

-He is a three-time conference coach of the year during his career, while he has guided nine teams to postseason play and has over 300 wins as a college head coach.
-In addition, he has been a member of 10 NCAA Tournament staffs during his 12 season as a Division I assistant coach.
+Molinari is a three-time conference coach of the year during his career, while he has guided nine teams to postseason play and has over 300 wins as a college head coach.
+In addition, he has been a member of 10 NCAA Tournament staffs during his 13 season as a Division I assistant coach.